Fishing

 While preening, this Indian pond heron displays its white wings. – Dal Lake, Kashmir, India.
 (Photo copyright © by Kaj Halberg)

-By some authorities, three small herons, the green heron (Butorides virescens) of North and Central America, the striated heron (B. striata), which is widespread in tropical and subtropical areas around the globe, and the lava heron (B. sundevalli), which is endemic to the Galapagos Islands, are considered conspecific, whereas others recognize them as 3 separate species.
+Most authorities recognize three species in the genus Butorides, the striated heron (B. striata), which is widespread in tropical and subtropical areas around the globe, the green heron (B. virescens) of North and Central America, and the lava heron (B. sundevalli), which is endemic to the Galapagos Islands.
+Others regard them as being conspecific.

 Green heron, Tortuguero National Park, Limón, Costa Rica.
 (Photo copyright © by Kaj Halberg)